Image via pixabay

 Traditionally, Irish couples save the top tier of their wedding cake for their first child’s christening.
 The cake is served to guests and then a few crumbs are sprinkled over the baby’s forehead to bless it with good luck.
-Generally, there is a good amount of whiskey in the cake already (cause you know, Irish…), but couples often save some of their wedding champagne as well to use it to wet the baby’s head for good luck.
+Generally, there is a good amount of whiskey in the cake already, but couples often save some of their wedding champagne as well to use it to wet the baby’s head for good luck.

 Kisii parents, in Kenya, do not make eye contact with their newborn babies as eye contact is a form of authority and they don’t want to bestow such power on a baby.
 Mothers carry their babies everywhere but do not indulge their young one’s cries.